PCPD e-NEWSLETTER

 |

-The PCPD reminds members of the public that they should not dox others because of monetary disputes.
+The PCPD reminds members of the public that they should not dox others because of consumer disputes.
 Doxxing is a serious offence and the offender is liable on conviction to a fine up to $1,000,000 and imprisonment for five years.

 Relevant Provisions under the PDPO